 This Tomato Mozzarella Pasta Salad will be a hit at any potluck, but also holds up really well in the refrigerator (undressed), making it a great meal prep or refrigerator salad for the week.
 Plus, there’s plenty of room for customization, so read on for some ideas for making this salad your own.

 Salad Dressing Options

 I went with a creamy Parmesan version of my Homemade Balsamic Vinaigrette for this salad, but you can change up this dressing a few ways to make it match your dietary needs.
 First, you can totally skip the Parmesan if you want to keep the salad vegetarian.
 If you can’t have or don’t want mayo, this dressing is also super awesome when you leave the mayo out, but I do like how the mayo mellows the flavors and makes it slightly creamy.
-And lastly, you can make things super easy on yourself and use a store bought balsamic vinaigrette or even Italian dressing, if that’s what you have on hand.
+If balsamic vinegar isn’t your favorite, you could also try a dressing like my tangy Tomato Basil Vinaigrette.
+And lastly, you can make things super easy on yourself and use a store-bought balsamic vinaigrette or even Italian dressing, if that’s what you have on hand.

 About That Mozzarella…

 Fresh mozzarella is the best for this salad, but it can also be quite pricey.
 I was lucky enough to find a large 16 oz. log of fresh mozzarella today for a really good price (I’ll be freezing the other half), so I used that.
 But if you can’t find a good deal on fresh mozzarella, whole milk mozzarella in either block or stick form will also work.
 And yes, by “stick form” I mean cheese sticks.
 I’ve totally diced up mozzarella sticks to use in this salad before!
 Not elegant, but it worked with my budget!